AdobeDocs/experience-cloud.en/help/mobile-ios-implementation/index.md

 _Implementing the Experience Cloud in Mobile iOS Applications_ is the perfect starting point for mobile app developers who want to learn how to implement the Adobe Experience Cloud solutions in their iOS apps.

 Each lesson contains how-to exercises and foundational information to help you implement the Experience Cloud and understand its value.
-Callouts are provided to highlight information which might be useful to customers migrating from our older tag manager&mdash;Dynamic Tag Management.
-Demo sites are provided for you to complete the tutorial, so you can learn the underlying techniques in a safe environment.
+Callouts are provided to highlight information which might be useful to customers migrating from our previous SDK.
+A demo app is provided for you to complete the tutorial, so you can learn the underlying techniques in a safe environment.
 After completing this tutorial, you should be ready to start implementing all of your marketing solutions through Launch on your own website.

 After completing this you will be able to:

 * Create a Launch Property

-* Install a Launch Property on a website
+* Install a Launch Property in a mobile app

 * Add the following Adobe Experience Cloud solutions:
   * **[Experience Cloud ID Service](id-service.md)**